 Dinners and Milk

-Tucasi is the provider for the cashless system used for school meal payments.
+Arbor is now the provider for the cashless system used for school meal payments.

 Families have various methods of making payment securely.
 These are as follows:

-Online – using a debit card via Tucasi’s internet payment service www.scopay.com
+Online – using a debit card via Arbor's internet payment service

-Via mobile device – by visiting the Tucasi website (www.scopay.com) and accessing the special mobile friendly features.
+Via mobile device – by visiting the Arbor website (https://stopsleyprimary.uk.arbor.sc/) and accessing the special mobile friendly features.

 KS2 School Meals:

 Please remember that all meals must be paid for in advance either weekly, monthly, half termly or termly.
-Luton Borough Council does not allow parents to accrue any debt related to school meals.
-The cost is £2.00 per day or £10.00 per week.
+Unfortunately we cannot allow parents to accrue any debt related to school meals.
+The current cost is £2.40 per day or £12.00 per week.

 Paying for your child's school dinners

-Stopsley Primary School uses the Tucasi cashless system to pay for school dinners.
-When your child joins the school, you will be given login details for them where you can 'top up' your funds for school dinners, much like a mobile phone top up.
-If you have any queries or questions regarding your Tucasi account or the service, please contact the School Office on 01582 611035.
+Stopsley Community Primary School and Nursery uses the Arbor cashless system to pay for school dinners.
+When your child joins the school, you will be set up with a Arbor account where you can 'top up' your funds for school dinners, much like a mobile phone top up.
+If you have any queries or questions regarding your Arbor account or the service, please contact the School Office on 01582 611035.

-To access the Tucasi Payment Portal, please click here.
+To access the Arbor Payment Portal, please click here.

 School lunches are freshly cooked on the premises.
 Each day there is a choice of three hot lunches together with vegetables or salad.
 There is always a selection of puddings too!
 Special dietary needs can be catered for as long as we know.
-Often our packed lunch children choose to have a school meal on our Theme Days and especially on each Friday – our Fun Day (pizza and chips!)
+Often our packed lunch children choose to have a school meal on our Theme Days and especially on each Friday – our Fun Day!

 You may prefer to provide a packed lunch for your child.
 We operate a healthy lunch policy and would ask you to ensure that you provide a healthy, balanced packed lunch in a suitable, named container.
 Our children eat their lunch in the dining room with the rest of the children.